HP Inc. Privacy Statement

 - Return to the Web page(s) where you originally registered your preferences and follow the opt-out instructions.
 Access to many HP subscriptions is available at the Subscriber's Choice web page.

-- Write to the HP Privacy Office.
+- Write to the HP Privacy Office (contact details below).
 Be sure to provide your name, relevant contact information, and specific relevant information about the HP subscriptions that you no longer wish to receive.

 HP general communications